RyanLua/Signs/README.md

 ### Live Preview

 Edit signs and view changes in a preview showing exactly how your sign will look.
 Each and every change you make in the editor is updated to the preview.
 View signs before they are inserted.

-### High Customization

-Edit the outline of your text, the background, and even the sign itself.
-Change the colors of each of these properties along with transparency.
-Manipulate how light interacts with your sign and if it is always rendered on top.

-### Dark & Light Theme

-The plugin's theme will automatically update when using Signs to match Roblox Studio's.
-No restarting of Roblox Studio or Signs is needed due to Signs being able to detect and change its theme when Roblox Studio's theme changes.

 ### Rich Text Support